Theory of thermopolarization effect: Linear response theory of thermopolarization effect

+As is well known, treatment of polarization in periodic systems is theoretically a subtle problem because the position operator is not well-defined in periodic systems.
+We can avoid this difficulty by considering a response with a finite frequency $\omega$.
+Since the time derivative of the polarization $P$ is equal to the current in insulators, $\vec{J}=-i\omega\vec{P}$ holds and we can extract the polarization response from the current response.

-Theoretically, the linear response theory can be formulated in terms of the correlation functions of charge current and heat current.
-Thermal linear response requires additional consideration, since the temperature gradient $\nabla T$ is not described by the Hamiltonian \cite{Kubo1957, Kubo1957a, Mori1958}.
+To calculate the finite frequency response, we will use the linear response theory.
+The linear response theory can be formulated in terms of the correlation functions of charge current and heat current.
+Thermal linear response requires additional consideration, since the temperature gradient $\nabla T$ is not described by the Hamiltonian~\cite{Kubo1957, Kubo1957a, Mori1958}.
 This is in sharp contrast to the case of electromagnetic field.
-Luttinger \cite{Luttinger1964} proposed a method to formulate the thermal response by introducing the gravitational field $\psi(\bm{r},t)$, which couples to the energy density.
+Luttinger~\cite{Luttinger1964} proposed a method to formulate the thermal response by introducing the gravitational field $\psi(\bm{r},t)$, which couples to the energy density.
 Then, the response of the system to $\nabla \psi(\bm{r},t)$ replaces that of $\nabla T$.
-Tatara \cite{Tatara2015} introduced the thermal vector potential $\bm{A}_T(\bm{r},t)$ in addition to $\psi(\bm{r},t)$, and defined the heat current density $\bm{J}^Q(\bm{r},t)$ as the functional derivative with respect to $\bm{A}_T(\bm{r},t)$.
-More explicitly, the linear response theory is formulated as \cite{Shastry2009}
+A heat analogue of the vector potential which couples to the energy current was also proposed to calculate the thermal responses~\cite{shitade2014, Tatara2015}.
+More explicitly, the linear response theory is formulated as~\cite{Shastry2009}

 where $J_x$ ($J^Q_x$) is the $x$-component of the charge (heat) current, and $L_{ij}$ and $\Lg_{ij}$ are the linear response coefficients. $\Lg_{12}$ and $\Lg_{22}$ can be calculated as the mechanical response to the gravitational potential $\psi$ while $L_{12}$ and $L_{22}$ cannot be described in a similar way because there is no corresponding potential in the Hamiltonian.
-Luttinger argued that $L_{ij}$ and $\Lg_{ij}$ are identical in the limit of $\bm{q} \to 0$ and $\omega =0$ where $\bm{q}$ is the wavevector and $\omega$ is the frequency of the response functions.
-Shastry \cite{Shastry2009} extended this argument to the finite frequency case, i.e., proposed
+Luttinger argued that $L_{ij}$ and $\Lg_{ij}$ are identical in the limit of $\bm{q} \to 0$ and $\omega =0$ where $\bm{q}$ is the wavevector and $\omega$ is the frequency of the response functions because of a generalized Einstein relation.
+Shastry~\cite{Shastry2009} extended this argument to the finite frequency case, i.e., proposed